arjunramesh99/ee445l-lab01-template/report.md

 This file contains the implementations of the two functions from it's respective .h file.<br><br>

+##### ST7735_XYplotInit
-`ST7735_XYplotInit` fills the screen black using `ST7735_FillScreen`, sets the background color for the plot using `ST7735_FillRect`, outputs the title, and sets the endpoints min and max values of the plot.
+This function fills the screen black using `ST7735_FillScreen`, sets the background color for the plot using `ST7735_FillRect`, outputs the title, and sets the endpoints min and max values of the plot.

-<br><br>
+##### ST7735_XYplot
-`ST7735_XYplot` plots the values in the buffer using `ST7735_DrawPixel`.
+This function plots the values in the buffer using `ST7735_DrawPixel`.
 The plot coordinates are caluclated using the following lines of code

 ```
 			plot_x = (127 * (cur_x - min_x))/(max_x - min_x);